DataDog/documentation/content/en/dashboards/guide/query-to-the-graph.md

 `as_count` and `as_rate` are time aggregators specific to rates and counters submitted with StatsD or DogStatsD.
 They make it possible to view metrics as a rate per second, or to see them as raw counts.
 Syntax: instead of adding a rollup, you can use `.as_count()` or `.as_rate()`.

-More information is available in: [Visualize StatsD metrics with Counts Graphing][9].
+For more information, see [Visualize StatsD metrics with Counts Graphing][9].
 Documentation about [StatsD/DogStatsD][10].

 [1]: /dashboards/timeboard/